Lloyd in Space: Season 3 (2002)

+Season 4 (2003–04)

 Production

 Lloyd in Space was first introduced in early 2001 during Disney's One Saturday Morning on ABC.
 The show received higher ratings than initially expected, prompting Disney to quickly order additional episodes (some of which would air in the second season).

-Lloyd in Space finished production in 2003, after the One Saturday Morning block was removed.
+Lloyd in Space finished production in 2003, after the Disney's One Saturday Morning block was removed.
 The final episodes aired in February 2004.

-Broadcast

-Reruns of the series aired on Toon Disney until 2006, when it was replaced by The Emperor's New School.

 Reception

 The series received a mixed reception.
-Andrea Graham of Common Sense Media described the series as focusing on "space teen [who] copes with intergalactic boredom."
+Andrea Graham of Common Sense Media described the series as focusing on "space teen [who] copes with intergalactic boredom".
 She also argued that the series is "charming and heartwarming".